MarioProjects/pytorchlib/pytorch_particular/quick_draw_doodle/results.md

      ->Try using stroke velocity in 2nd channel and perhaps stroke acceleration in the 3rd channel ->There's no temporal info about the different points on a stroke though ->There are time stamps for each point in raw data

+  ->"Augmentation is usually better for small training dataset …"
+        Not true.
+        For this challenge, you should look at the train and test images and think of how to make the train more similar to the test?
+        Especially, check those mis-classified validation images. why are them different from the training set? e.g.
+        incomplete drawing : hence drop stroke can be a good augmentation inclusion of text and arrow : hence add text or arrow can be a good augmentation